rkuma183/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

 ## Two portals

-Right off the bat, know that Microsoft is transitioning from the "Classic" Azure Service Manager (ASM) portal to the
+Right off the bat, know that Microsoft is transitioning from the "classic" Azure Service Management (ASM) portal to the
 Azure Resource Manager (ARM) portal.

+* <a target="_blank" href="https://azure.microsoft.com/en-us/features/azure-portal/availability/">
+   Which portal supports each Azure service, listed alphabetically</a>

+ARM is structured with Resource Groups (logical containers) instead of ASM "Cloud Services" and "Affinity Groups".

+NOTE: Instead of 2 racks, ARM resources can span 3 racks.

-## Sign-up
+## Sign-up #

 The steps to "Create an API gateway and Developer Portal in minutes".